-Your brother-in-law tells you this is Company going to revolutionize the (…pick an industry).
+Your brother-in-law tells you this Company is going to revolutionize the (…pick an industry).
 And these people are incredibly experienced in this field.
 “Let’s invest together,” he tells you.

 Well … let’s take a deep breath and think about private investing and what it might mean for you.